For guidance on online learning, go to https://www.twu.ca/online-learning

 Research Strategies is the online version of the course taught by William Badke on the campus of Associated Canadian Theological Schools of Trinity Western University.

 Research Strategies: Finding Your Way through the Information Fog, 7th ed.
 (Bloomington, IN: iUniverse.com, 2021).
-You may use the 6th ed. if you already have it.
-Otherwise get the 7th edition, which is the same price as the 6th.

 Research Strategies is available as a paperback and in various e-book versions.
 See http://williambadke.com/GetTheBook.htm for more avenues to obtain the textbook.